 The vibrant studio culture of postgraduate research at the BxNU Institute includes MFA, MRes and MA Art and Education students as well as a large cohort of practice-based Fine Art PhD researchers.

 Teaching and supervision benefits from the Institute’s direct proximity to BALTIC’s stunning 300sq m, top floor galleries.
 These spaces are managed by BALTIC and offer artists and guest curators the creative freedom to experiment and stretch the boundaries of critical art practice as well as being the site for the MFA graduating exhibition.
-Talks and symposia are organized in response to the gallery’s innovative programme of exhibitions and collaborative events, like the interdisciplinary Meeting Place discussion series and the Peer to Peer and BxNU RESPOND programmes all embody the spirit of openness and exchange at BALTIC 39.
+Talks and symposia are organised in response to the gallery’s innovative programme of exhibitions and collaborative events, like the interdisciplinary Meeting Place discussion series and the Peer to Peer and BxNU RESPOND programmes all embody the spirit of openness and exchange at BALTIC 39.